Skip to content

 HTTPS/SSL

-Let's Encrypt is nonprofit Certificate Authority providing free SSL certificates.
-Visits the Getting Started page to find out how to correctly setup a free and renewable certificate.
+Let's Encrypt is a certificate authority providing free SSL certificates.
+Visit the Getting Started page to find out how to correctly set up a free and renewable certificate.

-When you're in possession of a valid key and certificate for the domain you only need to upload the files to the SlashDB instance and then update nginx configuration.
+Once you have a private key and certificate for your domain, you only need to upload the files to the SlashDB server and then update the NGINX configuration.

-For testing or development purposes only you may generate a self-signed certificate.
-Unfortunately the browser and REST clients will complain about insecure communication.
+For testing or development purposes only, you may generate a self-signed certificate.
+However, client browsers and REST clients will raise warnings about insecure communication.

-Run below command to create self signed key and certificate and save them in /etc/slashdb
+Run the command below to generate a self-signed key and certificate and save them in /etc/slashdb directory

 sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 \